 as that time."

-lives and which ones have been rendered obsolete by God's having declared their usefulness to have ended.
-Even though
+relevance for our lives and which ones have been rendered obsolete by God's having declared their usefulness to have ended.

-the law is one, we are taught in the Bible to distinguish at least three different aspects in that one law.
-Jesus authorized
+Even though the law is one, we are taught in the Bible to distinguish at least three different aspects in that one law.
+Jesus

-such a stance when he used the concept in Matthew 23:23 that some things in the law were ?weightier' than others.
-It is
+authorized such a stance when he used the concept in Matthew 23:23 that some things in the law were ?weightier' than others.

-this ranking and prioritizing within the law that establishes the moral aspect of the law as higher than its civil and ceremonial
+It is this ranking and prioritizing within the law that establishes the moral aspect of the law as higher than its civil and

-aspects.
-In this verse, justice, mercy and faithfulness are heavier and weightier than the rules for tithing spices, evidently
+ceremonial aspects.
+In this verse, justice, mercy and faithfulness are heavier and weightier than the rules for tithing spices,

 Kennedy, James [p63], tithing pamphlet, Presbyterian TV preacher.
 Note: He takes a middle position that tithes should be paid on